Andrews & Arnold

-Andrews & Arnold Ltd (also known as AAISP, or A&A) is an Internet service provider based in Bracknell, England.
-The company was founded in 1997 and launched in 1998, serving businesses and "technical" home users.
+Andrews & Arnold Ltd (also known as AAISP or A&A) is an Internet service provider based in Bracknell, England.
+Launched in 1998, the company serves businesses and home users.

+History

-The company primarily operates as a reseller of connectivity products in the UK and utilises a number of wholesale providers.
-The company initially only offered services over BT Wholesale, then in 2013 began offering services over Talktalk Wholesale.
-Typically in the UK, ADSL, FTTC and FTTP lines are served from the same local Openreach infrastructure, although A&A's use of multiple carriers enables diverse backhaul from telephone exchanges using TalkTalk's LLU presence.
+Founded in 1997 and launched in 1998, the company initially only offered services over BT Wholesale, then in 2013 began offering services over TalkTalk Wholesale.
+In the UK, ADSL, FTTC and FTTP lines are typically served from the same local Openreach infrastructure, although A&A's use of multiple carriers enables diverse backhaul from telephone exchanges using TalkTalk's local-loop unbundling presence.

 In November 2022, Andrews & Arnold began offering FTTP services over the Cityfibre network in England and Wales, marking their first services that do not make use of the Openreach network.

+Operations

+Andrews & Arnold offers broadband packages for large and small businesses, and home users.